j201/blog/posts/typescript-the-bad-parts.md

 published: true
 ---

 [TypeScript](http://www.typescriptlang.org/) is Microsoft's attempt to bring type checking to the Wild West of JS.
 It also brings features such as arrow functions and "classes" inspired by ES6 spec drafts.
-After working with it for a while, I feel it has some nice bits, but on the whole is sorely lacking.
+After working with it for a while, I feel it has some nice bits, but on the whole it's sorely lacking.
 It seems to be trying to turn JS into C# while ignoring the drawbacks and limitations of that approach.
 Here I'd like to go through the major features of TypeScript and identify how it got them wrong.

 ###Inexpressive Types

 Despite having structural types (yay!), TS has a remarkably inflexible type system.
-It's lacking many powerful features that are common in modern structural type systems, which reduces its ability to model and verify JS programs.
+It's lacking many powerful features that are common in modern structural type systems, which reduces its ability to model and verify programs.
 However, TypeScript has an even greater requirement in that it must be able to describe the types of existing JS code, which includes functions that wouldn't be allowed in many strongly typed languages.
-Even though this is difficult, TS could have done a far better job.
+Even though this is difficult, TS falls short.

 ####Union Types

 The feature I find the most lacking is union types: where a value can be considered to be one of two types.
 This is so common in JS that I can't understand why TypeScript wouldn't include it.
 Sure, you can implement an `Either<TLeft, TRight>` type in TS, but the lack of native support forces the use of `any` [in](https://github.com/borisyankov/DefinitelyTyped/blob/9d88dadf44aaedcabde88053342617575a851f39/easeljs/easeljs.d.ts#L100) [many](https://github.com/borisyankov/DefinitelyTyped/blob/52b37e40fa69c6a57b09578305827294a7c24f36/iscroll/iscroll-5.d.ts#L38) [cases](https://github.com/borisyankov/DefinitelyTyped/blob/dd35f69637817e3f7f8fb23b8d4b033885ad32cd/fancybox/fancybox.d.ts#L100), which removes type verification.
-One of the first bugs I had to deal with in TypeScript was caused by an Underscore function that returned a number or a given generic type, but the TypeScript annotation simply said that it returned the generic type (a problem that [still exists](https://github.com/borisyankov/DefinitelyTyped/issues/1513)).
+One of the first bugs I had to deal with in TypeScript was caused by an Underscore function that returned a number or a given generic type, but the TypeScript annotation simply said that it returned the generic type (a bug that [still exists](https://github.com/borisyankov/DefinitelyTyped/issues/1513)).
 This problem [has been raised](https://typescript.codeplex.com/workitem/1364), but there doesn't seem to be any interest from the devs, possibly because it's a feature that's alien to languages like C# and Java.

 ####Higher-kinded Types